scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         This can pop up in the Cubic Solution code now (when doing simplify for example).
 There should be a work-around in place now.
-    -   On monospaced fonts FontForge generated a .notdef character whose width was the em-square rather than the size of the rest of the font.
+    -   On monospaced fonts websharpstudios generated a .notdef character whose width was the em-square rather than the size of the rest of the font.